JiejunShi/lab/README.md

-The website of Shi Lab @ Tongji University
+The website of JunLab @ Tongji University